• Home |

 Polymer Tipped Bullets

-Bullets like the Barnes TTSX, Hornady SST, and Nosler Ballistic Tip utilize the tip to initiate bullet expansion.
+These days, polymer tipped bullets are all the range for hunting ammo.
+The polymer tip not only creates a more aerodynamic bullet, but also aids in expansion in many cases.
+Bullets like the Barnes TTSX, Hornady SST, and Nosler Ballistic Tip all utilize their poltmer tipss to initiate bullet expansion.
 This creates a more uniform wound channel and puts down game more quickly and humanely.

-Bonded Tip Bullets
+Bonded Bullets

 Get to Know the 30-06

-To start, the 30-06 is a 30-caliber round.
-So, where does the -06 (aught six) come in?
+The 30-06 is a .30 caliber round.
+Where does the 06 ("aught six") come in?
 Well, the round was first produced in 1906.
 That’s right.
-The 30-06 simply means it was the 30 caliber round of 1906.
+The 30-06's name simply means it is the .30 cal round of 1906.

 Frequently Asked Questions